Google My Business API policies

 - Software developers that manage business listings on behalf of end-clients and provide tools to agencies and third parties.

-Agencies or other third-parties that manage business listings on Google on behalf of end-clients must follow the Google My Business third party policies and the Guidelines for representing your business on Google: Additional guidelines for authorized representatives.
+Agencies or other third-parties that manage business listings on behalf of end-clients must follow the Google My Business third party policies and the Guidelines for representing your business on Google: Additional guidelines for authorized representatives.

 Termination of end-client relationship

-Your end-client must be given a quick and easy way to stop using your tool to manage their Google My Business account(s).
-Within 7 business days of receiving notice from an end-client, you must provide that client the ability to disassociate their Google My Business account from your services and developer project and regain exclusive control of their Google My Business account(s).
+You must provide your end-client with a quick and easy way to stop use of your API.
+When an end-client gives notice that they no longer use your API to manage their Google My Business accounts, you have seven business days to provide them the ability to disassociate their Google My Business account from your services and developer project, and regain exclusive control of their Google My Business account(s).
 If your tool had permission to manage or otherwise change the end-client’s account, you must also relinquish and remove those permissions accordingly.

-Supplemental Google My Business API projects
+Supplemental API projects

-If you provide tools to end-clients or other third-party clients, you can't require them to apply for their own Google My Business API project in order to use your tool.
-End-client applications for such projects also will be denied.
+If you provide the Google My Business API to end-clients or other third-party clients, you cannot require them to apply for their own Google My Business API project in order to use the API.
+End-client applications for such projects are denied.

-Allowing automated use of your Google My Business API project
+Automated use of your API project

 Unauthorized use of branding and trademarks

-You must comply with Google's brand-usage guidelines.
+You must comply with Google's brand permissions guidelines.

-Interfering with Google activities
+Interference with Google activities